SonosCollaboration/SonosProtocol/README.md

 SonosProtocol
 =============

-This project has been created so that it can work as a gathering place for anyone involved with open source projects that aim to communicate with Sonos devices.
+This project has been created so that it can work as a gathering place for anyone involved with open source projects that aim to communicate with Sonos® devices.

-The Sonos communication protocol is not publicly shared.
-This means that all the information that is available about it in open source projects, has been retrieved with network protocol analyzers.
+The Sonos® communication protocol is not publicly shared.
+This means that all the information that is available about it in open source projects, has been retrieved with network protocol analyzers and from the Sonos® information pages on the devices themselves.
 This is a tedious process and therefore this project has been created as a place to share this information, so that not everybody has to get it for themselves.

 Workflow and structure
 ----------------------